The Speedrun of Bad Kings Nobody Asked For — Modern Paraphrase | nocap.bible

 Pekahiah — Two Years, Then Betrayed 🗡️

 Pekahiah, Menahem's son, reigned for two years.
 Two.
-He did evil in God's sight — same line, same sins, same Jeroboam playlist on repeat.
+He did in God's sight — same line, same sins, same playlist on repeat.
 At this point the narrator is basically copy-pasting the same verdict because nothing was changing.

-Then his own military captain, Pekah son of Remaliah, conspired against him with fifty men from Gilead.
+Then his own military captain, Pekah son of Remaliah, conspired against him with fifty men from .
 They struck Pekahiah down right in the citadel of the king's own house — along with Argob and Arieh — and Pekah took the throne.
 Another assassination.
 Another coup.
 The palace was basically a revolving door with a body count.

 Pekah — And Then Assyria Came ⚡

-Then Hoshea son of Elah conspired against Pekah, struck him down, and took the throne.
+Then son of conspired against Pekah, struck him down, and took the throne.
 Another assassination.
 But by this point, the throne wasn't even worth having.
 The kingdom was already half-gone.
 God had been warning Israel for generations through His , and they kept choosing the same sins.
 Now the bill was coming due. 💀

 Jotham — Judah's Decent-But-Not-Great King 🏛️

-But — and at this point you already know the "but" is coming — the high places were still not removed.
+But — and at this point you already know the 'but' is coming — the high places were still not removed.
 People were still sacrificing and making offerings at these unauthorized worship spots.
 It's the same problem, generation after generation.
 Jotham did build the upper gate of the though, so he wasn't just coasting.
 He was investing in the right things, even if the full cleanup never happened.